irisdominguez/Dataset_Bias_Metrics/readme.md

 * Stereotypical bias metrics at the local level (`dataset_bias_metrics.local_stereotypical`)
 * Some visualization tools (`dataset_bias_metrics.visualization`)

+For the details on the bias metrics included, please see our paper "Metrics for Dataset Demographic Bias: A Case Study on Facial Expression Recognition", available in [arXiv](https://arxiv.org/abs/2303.15889).

 ## Installation

 Binary installers for the latest released version are available at the [Python Package Index (PyPI)](https://pypi.org/project/dataset_bias_metrics).